mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

 ## <a name="ProjectsAndWorkspacesRootProject"/>Root Project

 The Gradle root project is the directory that contains the ```settings.gradle``` file.

 Gradle locates the root project by first looking for the ```settings.gradle``` file in the directory from which it was run, and - when not found - then by searching up in the directory tree.

 ## <a name="ProjectsAndWorkspacesSubProjects"/>Sub-Projects

 The build will include all projects in the build that are:

-* **bnd** projects: Directories directly below the root project with a ```bnd.bnd``` file.
+* **Bnd** projects: Directories directly below the root project with a ```bnd.bnd``` file.

 * **Gradle** projects: Directories directly below the root project with